-The extents for the medium and high probabilities for coastal flooding (Liffey Estuary) are shown in Figure 2.2.
+The extents for the medium and high probabilities for coastal flooding (Liffey Estuary) are shown in Error!
+Reference source not found..
 In terms of coastal flooding within the Liffey and Liffey Estuary, moderate (Annual Exceedance Probability (AEP) of 1%) to high (Annual Exceedance Probability (AEP) of 10%) probabilities are also seen.
 Regarding the Castletown water body that intersects the railway line, this area is currently "under review" by the OPW and will be updated on the online maps in due course.
 More recent flood modelling conducted by RPS on behalf of the Kildare County Council for the Hazelhatch area indicates Hazelhatch as having low to high probabilities for flood risk.

-The extents of the medium and high probabilities for fluvial flooding at each intersection of the railway line with a water course are shown in Figure 2.3 to Figure 2.6.
-In general, river crossings along the railway line show medium (Annual Exceedance Probability (AEP) of 1%) to high (Annual Exceedance Probability (AEP) of 10%)
+The extents of the medium and high probabilities for fluvial flooding at each intersection of the railway line with a water course are shown in Error!
+Reference source not found. to Error!
+Reference source not found.
+In general, river crossings along the railway line show medium (Annual Exceedance Probability (AEP) of 1%) to high (Annual Exceedance Probability (AEP) of 10%) probability of fluvial flooding particularly where the Liffey_170 [Griffeen] and the Liffey_190 [Liffey] intersect the development.
+These become increasingly apparent with Mid-Range Future Scenario extents.